koalabzium/Emoji/README.md

 ```
 ### Strings

-You create string like this:
+You can create string like this:
 ```
 ☆º°˚*☆ Have a magical day ☆º°˚*☆
 ```